MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Managed Property

-A Managed Property is a basic unit of the SharePoint Search Schema.
+A Managed Property is one of the basic units of the SharePoint Search Schema.
 It's an entry in the Schema that you refer to when doing search queries that use specific properties, or when specifying which information you want to return.

 Managed Properties can be created (if you have the appropriate permissions), although SharePoint automatically creates Managed Properties that are useful for a wide range of scenarios.